ekosh02/axios-handler/README.md

 * data: to receive data
 * loading: request loading state
 * error: error occurred during the request
-* query: function or method returning an axios request
+* query: axios query return
 * onComplete: executed after a successful request and returns the result
 * onError: executed in case of a request error and returns the result
 * initialLoading: initial loading state value